2025-26 Academic Catalog

 (Prerequisite: Admission to Teacher Education).
 Three hours lecture.
 Methods and materials applicable to teaching students with physical or multiple conditions which are the results of neurological or orthopedic impairments

-EDX 4623 Adaptations for Students with Physical/Multiple Disabilities.: 3 hours.
+EDX 4623 Curricular and Mobility Adaptations for Physical/Multiple Disabilities: 3 hours.

-Three hours lecture.
-The study of motor functions including range of motion, gait training, and other environmental adjustments that can be implemented by classroom teachers
+(Prerequisite: Special education majors or related field with consent of instructor, Admission to teacher education or consent of instructor) Three hours lecture.
+The study of adaptations for motor dysfunctions, including assessment, technology, and other environmental considerations that can be implemented by classroom teachers

 EDX 4873 Professional Seminar in Special Education: 3 hours.